-Mental accounting is useful for retailers in the following ways:
+Mental accounting theory is useful for marketers in the following ways:

-- The marketers can design appropriate sales and marketing strategies upon learning the weaknesses in customers’ mental accounting and use the same for convincing them to buy things.
-With the help of this, marketers are able to market their products to customers in various ways.
-The most common method used by marketers is offering their goods and services at a lucrative discount.
-Since the customers are not much aware of how mental arithmetic actually works they end up falling into the marketer’s trickery and make unnecessary purchases.
+- The marketers can design appropriate sales and marketing strategies upon learning the weaknesses in customers’ mental accounting and use them to convince them to buy things.
+With the help of this, marketers can market their products to customers in various ways.
+Marketers’ most common method is offering their goods and services at a lucrative discount.
+Since the customers are unaware of how mental arithmetic works, they fall into the marketer’s trickery and make unnecessary purchases.

 - Mental accounting even assists marketers in building a strong customer base.

 - With the help of mental accounting, investors can set up a savings budget plan for every month and learn how they can allocate their assets Allocate Their AssetsAsset Allocation is the process of investing your money in various asset classes such as debt, equity, mutual funds, and real estate, depending on your return expectations and risk tolerance.
 This makes it easier to achieve your long-term financial goals..
 It also allows investors to review their assets regularly.

 The treatment of money is not the same for all physical accounts.
 For example, money in a savings account is treated differently from the funds maintained in the brokerage accountThe Brokerage AccountA brokerage account is a taxable investment account in a brokerage company where a person deposits its assets and instructs the company to trade in shares or bonds on their behalf.
 In addition, the company deducts some brokerage or commission..
 Withdrawing money from a savings account might be an inconvenient option compared to the short-term losses suffered from the investmentsInvestmentsInvestments are typically assets bought at present with the expectation of higher returns in the future.
 Its consumption is foregone now for benefits that investors can reap from it later..